Alto trombone position chart

 So now that you have an understanding of the differences between the overtone series, let’s look at the alto positions.

-In the above chart, I have identified the alternate positions after the “/”.
+In the above chart, I have identified the alternate positions after the “/ “.

 Of course, I am referring to an alto without a trigger.
 With a trigger, you can play all those notes directly above pedal Eb.
 I have never cared to have a trigger on my alto.
 Too much unnecessary plumbing!

-I’ll leave you with a couple of videos I produced of my favorite place to play: outside!
+I’ll leave you with a couple of videos I produced in my favorite place to play: outside!
 If you plan to play alto within the context of a band expecting you to sound close to a tenor, you’ll need to work on your sound.
 If you sound thin, you will have a hard time blending in with the other instruments.
-Playing into the void is a great way to strengthen your playing and your sound!
+Playing into the void of outside is a great way to strengthen your playing and your sound!

 Leave a Comment